flnt/Flower.jl/docs/src/documentation.md

 ``iMx`` is the inverse of a volume.
-The border cells for u and v have half the normal cell size because the borders of the domain pass through the cell centers, not the cell faces like they do for p
+The border cells for u and v have half the normal cell size because the borders of the domain pass through the cell centers, not the cell faces like they do for p.